juliajessica/pig-dice-game/README.md

 ## Known Bugs

-_Feel free to email me at [juliajessicasher@gmail.com](mailto:juliajessicasher@gmail.com) if you run into any issues or have questions, ideas or concerns.
+_Feel free to email me us [juliajessicasher@gmail.com](mailto:juliajessicasher@gmail.com) and [matt.f.miller@live.com](mailto:matt.f.miller@live.com) if you run into any issues or have questions, ideas or concerns.
 Please enjoy and feel free to share your opinion, constructive criticism, or comments of my work._

 ## Technologies Used